- "If the world truly is falling apart at the seams, then it's our job to put it back together."~ Colonel Watarase

 The Legion Queen is sighted making her way towards Tokyo, one of the largest sources of electromagnetism anywhere on Earth, with the hopes of setting up another flower.
 Despite knowing how small their chances are, the JSDF set up defensive lines at the outskirts of the city, preparing for a final showdown with the Legion Queen.
 Meanwhile, back in the ruins of Sendai, Asagi, accompanied by Honami, uses her bead to help wake Gamera up.
 She soon succeeds in resurrecting Gamera, but the bead is destroyed, and Gamera loses his link with humanity in the process.
 Gamera, wanting revenge, seeks out the Legion Queen, who has already broken through the JSDF's first line of defense.

 Now fighting against two foes, the Legion Queen begins using increasingly vicious attacks and abilities in an attempt to win.
 Working alongside Gamera, the JSDF succeed in damaging the Legion Queen, giving Gamera a fighting chance against her.
-The battle with the Legion Queen soon reaches it's pparent end when gamera manages to rip the Queen's horns off of her head, seemingly killing her.
+The battle with the Legion Queen soon reaches its apparent end when Gamera manages to rip the Queen's horns off of her head, seemingly killing her.
 However, this only makes her angrier than ever before, and she starts using vicious melee attacks and sending out Symbiotic Legion, which the military counter by drawing them towards power lines.
-With the battle now reaching fever pitch, Gamera unleashes his ultimate weapon, the Manna Cannon.
+With the battle now reaching fever pitch, Gamera unleashes his ultimate weapon, the Mana Cannon.
 Gamera completely obliterates the Legion Queen.
 Gamera roars a salute of sorts to his human allies before flying into the sky.
-Humanity now realizes just how valuable of an ally Gamera is, and fear what should happen if they ever get him angry with them, and then the film ends.
+Humanity now realizes just how valuable an ally Gamera is, but the uneasy point is made: if Gamera's goal is the protection not of humanity, but of Earth itself, what will happen if Gamera ever decides we humans are the worst threat to Earth...?

 This film contains examples of the following: